dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 > [!NOTE]
 > If the app's specification requires limiting the supported cultures to an explicit list, see the [Dynamically set the client-side culture by user preference](#dynamically-set-the-client-side-culture-by-user-preference) section of this article.

-In ***server-side development***, apps are localized using [Localization Middleware](xref:fundamentals/localization#localization-middleware).
+Apps are localized using [Localization Middleware](xref:fundamentals/localization#localization-middleware).
 Add localization services to the app with <xref:Microsoft.Extensions.DependencyInjection.LocalizationServiceCollectionExtensions.AddLocalization%2A>.

 In the `Program` file: